camrossi/cnae/make_demos/README.md

 - apic_user: Create a new user and the certificates required for SSL based authentication.
 - apic_config: Push baseling ACI config to APIC.
 - vms: Deploy all the VMs and the external BGP router
+- change_mgmt: Generate the Change Management Data Set
+- dcops: Generate the Data Center Operations Data Set
+- nae_config: Configure NAE, upload datasets and run epoch abalysis
 - delete_apic_user: Delete the created temporary user
 - cleanup: Delete ACI config, user and Destroys VMs, this will not clean up the NAE Config
-- change_mgmt: Generate the Change Management Data Set
-- dcops: Generate the Data Center Operations Data Set
 - delete_tenants: Delete the ACI Tenants but leaves in place everything else.
 Useful if you wanna experiment with the ACI side of the config and then restore it to a known state.
 - delete_vms: Delete all the VMs, including the external BGP router
 - nae_cleanup: Delete NAE Assurance Groups and Uploaded Files